pinobatch/240p-test-mini/gameboy/README.md

 contrast and other display artifacts on monochrome handhelds, many tests allow inverting grays with the Select Button.

+To keep positive and negative voltages balanced, an LCD inverts each pixel's phase on alternate frames.
+Game Boy displays alternate this phase by row.
+Thus slight level differences between a pixel and its inverted counterpart can look like interlace.
+(See "[LCD monitor technology and tests]" by W. Andrew Steer.)

+[LCD monitor technology and tests]: http://www.techmind.org/lcd/

 Though the NES version of 240p Test Suite uses about 40 KiB of ROM data, the [Catskull cartridge] is limited to 32 KiB.
 Fortunately, the graphics for several tests are smaller than on a 240p platform,